 The music program at Oakview is a comprehensive sequential program from kindergarten to fifth grade.
 It is based on the National Standards for Music Education set forth by the National Association of Music Education.
-Each class receives 45 minutes of instruction per week, with kindergarten receiving 40 minutes of instruction.
+Each class receives 45 minutes of instruction per week.
 The program covers all aspects of music education including singing, playing instruments, music literacy, arranging, composing, movement, listening, identifying styles and cultures, and performance opportunities.
 The program develops individual musicianship and aims to foster an understanding and appreciation of music in our community and around the world.
 Many students elect to take chorus, band, or strings in middle school due to these experiences in Oakview's elementary music classrooms.

-Oakview's music teachers collaborate with classroom teachers to integrate classroom content while preparing music for the kindergarten Thanksgiving play, the second grade Mother's Day Program, third grade "From the Mountains to the Sea" play about South Carolina history, and the fourth grade "Thirteen Colonies" play.
+Oakview's music teachers collaborate with classroom teachers to integrate classroom content while preparing music for the kindergarten Thanksgiving play, the second grade Mother's Day Program, third grade "From the Mountains to the Sea" play about South Carolina history.
 The music program integrates fifth grade social studies concepts as students' study jazz music.
-Fourth grade students combine science and music concepts while working with an artist in residence to create digital instruments using Makey Makey circuit boards and recycled materials.
+Fourth grade students combine science and music concepts while working with an artist in residence.
+The last artist in residence worked to create digital instruments using Makey Makey circuit boards and recycled materials.
 All students participate in international music studies as songs and dances from other countries are explored.
 Percussion instruments are studied and played as the various countries are emphasized.